skillslab/.github/readme_template.md

 ### Building

 In this section describe how the projection can be built and describe which configurations are available.

+### Testing

+Explain where the tests are organized and how they can be executed.

 ## :handshake: Contributing